 According to the news; "About five hours after the first quake, Civil Protection department chief Fabrizio Curcio said "tens" of people were reported hurt but only four suffered serious, non-life threatening injuries.

-The reports are not as catastrophic as we feared,"
+The reports are not as catastrophic as we feared," he said

 The quakes affected the capital Rome, sending residents running out of their houses and into the streets.